How Much is One Coin Worth in the John Wick Movies Series?

 Berrada gives us a bit of an insight into the gold coins and their meaning in the world under The High Table.
 He explains that the gold coins are a physical manifestation of a social contract.
 Despite the reliance on the gold coins, assassination contracts are assigned with a value designated in US dollars, possibly emphasizing that value is based on the individual.
 This would suggest that while any good or service can be exchanged for a fixed value of one coin, the value of human life is a variable amount.

 All in all, the coins possibly represent something more honorable than just their value in the world of John Wick.
-Winston often says, “without the rules, we are nothing but animals,” and perhaps the coins and markers are reminders that obeying the order of the High Table - but it is way more fun to watch John Wick break the rules.
+Winston often says, and perhaps the coins and markers are reminders to obey the order of the High Table - but it is way more fun to watch John Wick break these rules.
+If you’re a fan of the action genre and haven’t seen any of the John Wick films; do yourself a favor and put them in your streaming queue for movie night.